 This may be among the most interesting-looking Chinese dog breeds on the list and is purported to hail from southern China.

-Wearing a short, prickly coat, blue-black tongue, skin folds around its head, and rugged build, the Shar-Pei or Shar Pei (which is the Chinese name meaning sand skin) is somewhat of an oddity due to its unique appearance.
+Wearing a short, prickly coat, blue-black tongue, skin folds around its head, and rugged build, the Shar-Pei or Shar Pei (the Chinese name meaning sand skin) is somewhat odd due to its unique appearance.

-Originally used to protect livestock and hunt wild boar in China, the Shar-pei is a long-time guard dog loyal to its owners but aloof and guarded with strangers and other dogs.
+Originally used to protect livestock and hunt wild boar in China, the Shar-pei is a long-time guard dog loyal to its owners but aloof and guarded by strangers and other dogs.

 The Chinese Shar-Pei is a rare breed that needs constant and early training to avoid trouble down the line and become a better home fit.